 - Maintenance of a list of bar review courses

-- Faculty office hours and workshops in the weeks leading up to the July bar exam
+- Faculty office hours in the weeks leading up to the July bar exam

 - Lunches for its bar applicants during the bar exam